windbaggary/polkadex-mobile-app/README.md

 ## Getting Started

+The source code of the project is maintaned using Google's code style recommendations for Dart: <https://dart.dev/guides/language/effective-dart/style>.
+To make sure the code being written is following these recommendations, put the pre-commit script provided in the project root in your .git/hooks/pre-commit by running the following command:

+    cp pre-commit .git/hooks/pre-commit

-The project is maintained based on the provider architecture
+The project is maintained based on the provider architecture.

 ## Provider Architecture